Land (2021 film): Plot

 Edee thanks Miguel for his kindness in helping her, but explains that she came to her cabin to be alone and wants to keep it that way.
-Miguel understands and offers to help equip her with better survival skills so that she can have the life of solitude that she wants.
-He shows her how to trap in the winter and hunt in the fall so she can provide herself with food.
+He understands and offers to help equip her with better survival skills, so she can have the life of solitude that she wants.
+He shows her how to trap in the winter and hunt in the fall to provide herself with food.
 Over time they develop a friendship as Miguel continues to join her to hunt, harvest crops, and explore her land.

 Miguel shares that his wife and daughter died in a car accident eight years prior, while Edee simply reveals that she used to have a family.
-Miguel later remarks that if she doesn't want to talk about her past she ought to consider what she wants her future to be like.
-She suspects that he searched her history on the internet, though he's not even aware of her last name and explains that's impossible.
+He later remarks that if she does not want to talk about her past, she ought to consider what she wants her future to be like.
+Edee suspects Miguel searched her history on the internet, although he does not even know her last name, so points out it is impossible.

-Miguel asks her to watch his dog while he goes away for a while, ostensibly for work.
-While he's gone, Edee retrieves a collection of old photos revealing she was married with a son, and the father and son she saw fishing earlier on had been an apparition of her family.
-Months pass and Miguel hasn't returned, so Edee packs her belongings and ventures off of her land for the first time since her arrival to find him.
+Miguel asks Edee to watch his dog while he goes away for a while.
+While he is gone, Edee retrieves a collection of old photos revealing she was married with a son, and the father and son she saw fishing earlier on had been an apparition of her family.
+Months pass and Miguel has not returned, so Edee packs her belongings and ventures off of her land for the first time since her arrival to find him.
 She makes her way into town on foot and eventually finds Alawa working at the local hospital.

 Alawa takes her to see Miguel, who is bedridden and dying from throat cancer.
-On his deathbed, he confesses that he was driving the night his wife and daughter were killed and it was because he was intoxicated that the accident happened.
+On his deathbed, he confesses that he was driving the night his wife and daughter were killed and the accident happened because he was intoxicated.
 Edee responds that her husband Adam and son Drew were killed in a random shooting in a concert hall.
 She thanks him for helping her heal and the life he gave back to her.

-Departing with his phone that he gifted to her, she calls her sister Emma for the first time since arriving in Wyoming.
+Departing with his phone that he gave her, she calls her sister Emma for the first time since arriving in Wyoming.